 - Lesson Details

-In week 11, master illustrator Mark Westermoe will show you how to take your plaster cast drawing to completion.
+In this lesson, master illustrator Mark Westermoe will show you how to take a plaster cast drawing to completion.
 You will begin by laying down a flat mid-tone to establish the shadow shapes.
 Then, you will use your knowledge of value and form to add the final touches to your drawing.

 Throughout this course, you’ll have access to the NMA community for feedback and critiques to improve your work as you progress.

 Transcription not available.

 And on one of those three lay ins, the one of Brutus I'm going to go ahead

 and take this to completion and finish.

 We see that we have a front view head just slightly above eye level.

 We have a simple light and dark pattern, which I mapped out.